JessiMcM/after-effects-plugin-guide/docs/intro/sample-projects.md

 Note that this Windows path is only recommended for development purposes.
 Windows installers should follow the guidelines here: [Where Installers Should Put Plug-ins](where-installers-should-put-plug-ins.md).

-In Xcode, you can set this path once for all projects in the Xcode Preferences > Locations > Derived Data > Advanced.
-Under *Build Location* choose *Custom*, and fill in the path.
+In Xcode, you can set this path once for the projects in the Xcode File > Project Settings > Advanced.
+Under *Build Location* choose *Custom: Absolute*, and fill in the path.

 In Visual Studio, for convenience, we have specified the output path for all sample projects using the environment variable AE_PLUGIN_BUILD_DIR.
 You'll need to set this as a user environment variable for your system.
 On Windows 7, right-click *My Computer* > *Properties* > and in the left sidebar choose *Advanced System Settings*.
 In the new dialog, hit the *Environment Variables* button.
 In the User variables area, create a New variable named AE_PLUGIN_BUILD_DIR, and with the path described above.
 Log out of Windows and log back in so that the variable will be set.